MichaelAJay/go-cache/Msgpack-serializer-implementation.md

 - Use a `sync.Pool` for decoders similar to encoders.
 - Provide `getPooledDecoder(data []byte) *pooledDecoder` which attaches the decoder to a `bytes.Reader` wrapping `data` (or a recycled buffer that copies data — see safety notes below).

 **Safety note:** If the decoder implementation mutates the underlying byte slice or expects persistent memory, ensure the data passed in is not from a shared pooled buffer that will be released early.
-Prefer to copy into a `bytes.Reader` or use the decoder’s `Reset` API which takes a `[]byte` reference.
+Prefer to copy into a `bytes.Reader` or use the decoder's `Reset` API which takes a `[]byte` reference.

-**DoD**
+**DoD** ✅

-- `pooledDecoder` and `sync.Pool` implemented and tested.
+- ✅ `pooledDecoder` and `sync.Pool` implemented and tested.
-- Round-trip unit tests (encode then decode) pass under race detector.
+- ✅ Round-trip unit tests (encode then decode) pass under race detector.
-- Microbenchmark for `Deserialize` shows reduced allocations vs `msgpack.Unmarshal` baseline.
+- ✅ Microbenchmark for `Deserialize` shows reduced allocations vs `msgpack.Unmarshal` baseline.

+**Implementation Notes**
+- Implemented with `bytes.Reader` for zero-copy decoding from byte slices
+- Proper cleanup with `reader.Reset(nil)` to release data references
+- Thread-safe pool management with proper decoder reset

 ---

-## Step 3 — Implement `SerializeSafe` using pooled encoders
+## Step 3 — Implement `SerializeSafe` using pooled encoders ✅ COMPLETED

 **Objective**
 Provide a drop-in `Serialize(v any) ([]byte, error)` replacement that uses pooled encoder internals to reduce allocations but returns an owned `[]byte` (safe, no life-cycle constraints for callers).